david-haerer/regelungstechnik/README.md

 This project contains the following features:

-- `Done` Create and evaluate transfer functions
+- `Done` Create and evaluate transfer functions.
-- `Done` Evaluate the impulse response of a transfer function
+- `Done` Evaluate the impulse response of a transfer function.
-- `Done` Plot bode diagramms
+- `Done` Plot bode diagramms.
-- `Limbo` Plot step responses
+- `Done` Plot step responses.
+- `ToDo` Plot impulse and ramp response.
 - `ToDo` Add support for all platforms.
 - `ToDo` Add a license to the project.
 - `ToDo` Plot responses to arbitrary input functions